-As at January 28, 2018, the outstanding principal on the Corporation's long-term debt amounted to \$1,665.7 million.
-This level of indebtedness could have important consequences, including the following:
+As at February 3, 2019, the outstanding principal on the Corporation's long-term debt amounted to \$1,898.2 million.
+The Corporation's indebtedness could have important consequences on its business and operations, including the following:

-- a portion of cash flows from operations will be dedicated to the payment of interest on the indebtedness and other financial obligations and will not be available for other purposes, including funding the operations and capital expenditures and future business opportunities; - the Corporation's ability to obtain additional financing for working capital and general corporate or other purposes may be limited; - this debt level may limit the Corporation's flexibility to engage in specified types of transactions or in planning for, or reacting to, changes in the business and in the industry in general, placing the Corporation at a competitive disadvantage compared to competitors that have less debt; and the Corporation's leverage may make it vulnerable to a downturn in general economic conditions and adverse industry conditions.
+a portion of cash flows from operations will be dedicated to the payment of interest on the indebtedness and other financial obligations and will not be available for other purposes, including funding the operations and capital expenditures and future business opportunities;

+- the Corporation's ability to obtain additional financing for working capital and general corporate or other purposes may be limited; - this debt level may limit the Corporation's flexibility to engage in specified types of transactions or in planning for, or reacting to, changes in the business and in the industry in general, placing the Corporation at a competitive disadvantage compared to competitors that have less debt; and - the Corporation's leverage may make it vulnerable to a downturn in general economic conditions and adverse industry conditions.